 Note also that this exemption only applies where the employer or a third party meets the cost.
 Disabled employees cannot claim a tax deduction for costs which they bear themselves and are not reimbursed by their employer.

-Some further details of this exemption can be found in HMRC’s Employment Income Manual on the GOV.UK website.
+Some further details of this exemption can be found in HM Revenue & Customs' (HMRC) Employment Income Manual on the GOV.UK website.

 Tax relief for home to work travel

 In general, there are strict rules which ensure that the costs an employee incurs in travelling between home and work cannot usually be claimed as an allowable expense against their taxable income.
 If an employer pays or reimburses the cost, then this amount becomes a taxable payment.